 The Dr. Noda which Sack Thing mentions stands out amongst her other quotes, which seem to be mostly poetry related.
 This reference, combined with claiming to have overheard Koriel #12's surgery, suggests that her father (Box Thing) may have been a medical professional at one point (with Dr. Noda being one of his colleagues).
 This explains why she would have been present to overhear the surgery, despite being far too young to have been working at a hospital.
 Box Thing's consideration of using a heart seed for a transplant before disregarding it as "unscientific" also supports the theory that he was a medical professional of some sort (although it's worth noting that he says he doesn't know how to perform a transplant anyway).

 The line she quotes from Dr. Noda mentions "the pretend angels", and claims that they are "religious fanatics" who have ruined the world.
 This disdain is hugely important, because it strongly suggests that Box Thing's past as a doctor and Koriel #12's separation surgery happened before any of these characters were inducted into the Malkuth.
-The remake, conversely, depicts the prohibitively young conjoined twins as already having been Koriel members, which makes very little sense.
+The remake, conversely, depicts the incredibly young conjoined twins as already having been Koriel members, which makes very little sense to me.

 When shown Sack Thing's crystal, the Sentry Angel solemnly advises it would be better shown to her father (unless you're playing the PS1 version, which utterly ruins the Sentry Angel's character by having him suggest you show her father because he thinks it'll be funny).
-This strongly implies that her father, Box Thing, was a member of the Malkuth Order - something that other Saturn dialogue and the PS1 port also claim.
-Box Thing was probably recruited at some point after the surgery and moved to the Special Area where the Nerve Tower was located, taking his daughter to live with him there.
+This strongly implies that her father, Box Thing, was a member of the Malkuth Order - something that is further confirmed by his knowledge of the Artificial Sense Spheres and the Archangel.
+Box Thing was probably recruited at some point after the surgery and moved to the Special Area where the Nerve Tower was located.

 As one last note, the quotations she chooses are either informative and relevant to nearby events, or lines close to her heart that express how she's feeling (drawing from her interest in poetry, for example).
 The fact that she liked Dr. Noda's anti-religious sentiment enough to echo it and her inability to retreat from her traumatic memories through a Baroque (unlike many other NPCs), paint her as a secular realist who is far more empathetic than most of the other NPCs you meet in the game.
 Upon making contact with Box Thing (an event she probably learns of through the Horned Woman's transmissions), she begins to collapse under the past condemnations of her father and the violence he committed against her.
 Opening up to the protagonist and the death of Neck Thing have a noticeable impact on her stilted speech patterns, and she slowly begins speaking more normally over the course of the game.
 This erosion of her Baroque, tragically, makes her even more vulnerable to the traumatic memories of her father.
 Sack Thing's mental health then deteriorates until she is capable only of screaming for death.